fobnail/docs/docs/keys_and_certificates.md

 # Keys and certificates

 Many different keys and certificates are used by all of Fobnail's components.
-Most of them are created by the code, but some must be provided externally.
+Most of them are automatically generated, but some must be provided by user.

 ## List of keys and certificates used

+Refer to [architecture doc](architecture.md) for description of actors and phases listed below.
+List items have the following format:

+- **Name of key or certificate**
+    - **Phase during which it is obtained, received or used**
+    - **Other details, if any**

+Note that this list includes possible usages that may not be implemented yet.

 ### Platform Owner